MicrosoftDocs/cpp-docs/docs/sanitizers/asan-continue-on-error.md

 The previous example, in Figure 9, prints **pass** without -fsanitize=address.
 That's because **cnt==1** due to an exception.
 It will fail when compiled with that flag and run with the Address Sanitizer runtime.
 In main() we pass a large number to foo_redundant, which is passed to _alloca().

-With the Address Sanitizer in continue_on_error (COE) mode, this program runs to completion, but prints **fail**.
+With the Address Sanitizer in Continue On Error (COE) mode, this program runs to completion, but prints **fail**.
 The code generation from the compiler must match the ABI for the Address Sanitizer runtime.
 For the Address Sanitizer runtime, the compiler grows the allocation size and aligns it 0 mod 32 (a cache line).
 That math will cause an integer overflow (i.e., wrap around) creating a reasonable, small positive number as the parameter to _alloca.

 **There will be no stack overflow exception to process the __except handler.`**

 We have not had time to document or clearly define the subtle differences when a program has undefined behavior.
-This was a reason for releasing continue_on_error as experimental at first.
+This was a reason for releasing Continue On Error as experimental at first.

 **NOTE: The frequency with which this concern has become visible, has been rare with our testing infrastructure.**